 How long is the camp season?

-The length of the camp season depends on the camp location and position.
+The length of the camp season depends on the camp's location and position. (dates include training days)

 Note for all camps:

-All staff should plan to arrive at camp the day before your start date (Either May 23rd or July 5th) to get settled and get a good night’s sleep so you can participate in a full day of training the next day.
+All staff should plan to arrive at camp the day before your start date to get settled and get a good night’s sleep so you can participate in a full day of training the next day.
 All staff are expected to participate in training and fulfill their job duties through the end of the camp.

 Can I have visitors during the summer?

-It can be a lot of fun to have family or friends visit you at camp!
-There are a couple of things you need to do BEFORE you have a visitor including arranging it with the camp director.
-When you have a visitor at camp, you are responsible for making sure they follow all the camp rules and policies.
+Having family or friends visit you at camp can be a lot of fun!
+There are a couple of things you need to do BEFORE you have a visitor.
+You will need to talk with the camp director to get approval for the visitor.
+When you have a visitor at camp, you are responsible for ensuring they follow all the camp rules and policies.

 Will I have time off?

 Working with kids demands your best.
-That’s what makes it so exciting and exhausting (and time off necessary).
+That is what makes it so exciting and exhausting (and time off necessary).

-When can I make phone calls, use the internet?
+When can I make phone calls or use the Internet?

-Our camp believes that everything you do and say has the potential to impact a child’s life so we limit our personal phone calls and technology use to time off only.
-Cell phones and the internet can be used only during time off (unless your job duties require) and only in the staff lounge or staff phone booth.
+Our camp believes that everything you do and say has the potential to impact a child’s life, so we limit our personal phone calls and technology use to time off only.
+Cell phones and the internet can be used only during time off (unless your job duties require) and only in the staff lounge/break room.

-Camp has a phone and internet connection which are for camp business purposes only.
-You can give your family and friends the camp phone number in case they need to get in touch with you in an emergency.
+The camp has a phone and internet connection for camp business purposes only.
+You can give your family and friends the camp phone number if they need to reach you in an emergency.

 Can I bring my pets to camp?